Solent NHS drone trials

 Is it safe to fly chemotherapy by drone?

-Southampton University and King's College London will be specifically researching the impact of drone flight (e.g. vibration and temperature) on redundant chemotherapy before the NHS approves flying real medication destined for patients.
+Southampton University and King's College London have been researching the impact of drone flight (e.g. vibration and temperature) on redundant chemotherapy and found that the product remains stable throughout the drone flight.
+As a result, the NHS approved flying real medication destined for patients.
 Given guidance from the Medicines and Healthcare products Regulatory Agency (MHRA), we will only transport chemotherapy-related (non-UN1851) products that are not classed as Dangerous Goods on account of the low level of oral and dermal toxicity.
 The CAA has given permission for the carriage of dangerous goods in the form of human blood samples classified as UN3373.
 The goods will be transported in accordance with Air Navigation (Dangerous Goods) Regulations 2002.